fildunsky/luci-app-imei-generator/README.md

 # This is just for fun, guys
-LuCI interface to generate IMEI on a SIM change for T99W175 modem
+LuCI interface to generate phone IMEI for modem